Gantt chart template

 • Add integrations and apps to support your work.
 If you’re in a project management tool, you can directly attach your Google sheets, Kanban boards, and references (like tutorial PowerPoints) directly to your project timeline.

 For more complex projects, a simple spreadsheet likely won’t offer enough customization options.
-Instead, you might want to consider project management software with more functionality—for example, a tool that lets you manipulate data and input information in a space that’s accessible by all stakeholders.
+Instead, you might want to consider a Gantt chart maker or Gantt chart software with more functionality—for example, a tool that lets you manipulate data and input information in a space that’s accessible by all stakeholders.

 How to use your Gantt chart template for project planning